 Lighting is the interaction of light, space and colours.
 Well-designed lighting consists of lamps that complement the colours and shapes of each space and leave room for shadows, too.
-We offer a wide selection of designer lamps from Nordic brands including Artek, Secto and Louis Poulsen.
+We offer a wide selection of designer lamps from Nordic brands including Artek, Secto Design and Louis Poulsen.
 Turn on the lights and let them shine!

 The most comprehensive lamp store for Nordic designer lamps